-3.2.14 Road, Street and Parking Lot Maintenance
+3.2.12 Road, Street, Sidewalk and Parking Lot Maintenance

-➤ An abundance of pollutants exists on the surface of streets and parking lots, including sediment and associated nutrients, heavy metals, and other chemicals.
+An abundance of pollutants exists on the surface of streets and parking lots, including sediment and associated nutrients, heavy metals, and other chemicals.

-- ✓ Routinely observe parking lots, especially within curb and gutter and around drop inlets, for the accumulation of sediment.
+- Routinely observe parking lots, especially within curb and gutter and around drop inlets, for the accumulation of sediment.
 Conduct sediment removal operations, whether hand sweeping or street sweeping, as necessary to minimize the accumulation of sediment.
-Do not rinse or power wash roads, streets or parking lots to remove sediment unless sediment trapping devices are employed (refer to Section 3.2.11 of this Handbook). - ✓ In the case the excessive sediment has accumulated on the road, street or parking lot surface, provide filtering controls, as described in the Virginia Stormwater Management Handbook (VESCH) at locations where the sediment could be transported from the surface to the storm sewer system (i.e. inlets or adjacent channels). - ✓ Dispose of materials collected during cleaning operations at an approved landfill.
-In the case it is necessary to temporarily stockpile collected materials, ensure the practices described in Section 3.2.5 are applied. - ✓ Track the weight or volume of material collected as a result of each cleaning operation.
+Do not rinse or power wash roads, streets or parking lots to remove sediment unless sediment trapping devices are employed. - ✓ In the case the excessive sediment has accumulated on the road, street, sidewalk or parking lot surface, provide filtering controls, as described in the Virginia Stormwater Management Handbook (VESCH) at locations where the sediment could be transported from the surface to the storm sewer system (i.e. inlets or adjacent channels). - ✓ Dispose of materials collected during cleaning operations at an approved landfill.
+In the case it is necessary to temporarily stockpile collected materials, ensure the practices described in Section 3.2.5 are applied. - Track the weight or volume of material collected as a result of each cleaning operation.